sbkapelner/patent_guidebook/index.md

 ## Continuation In Part

+## Drawings

+- To avoid getting a Notice to File Missing Parts all callouts in the drawings must be in the specification and vice versa.

 ***

 # NATIONAL STAGE FILINGS OF PCT APPLICATIONS

 ## Patent Prosecution Highway

 - The examiner in subsequent countries of filing is not (rarely) going to look at references cited by examiner in OFF (Office of First Filing).

 ## PPH Requirements by Country

 | Country           | Timing for Request                                                                             | Claim Scope                                                    |
 | :---------------- | :--------------------------------------------------------------------------------------------- |:-------------------------------------------------------------- |
 | United States     | Before substantive examination (not restriction requirement, not notice to file missing parts) | Same as OEE app or narrower if in dependent form               |